United States Nuclear Regulatory Commission - Protecting People and the Environment

 The agency's Small Business Program provides the following services to the business community:

-• Provide Tips for Conducting Business with NRC, as well as technical assistance through training and counseling.
+- Provide technical assistance through training and counseling.

-• Conduct Quarterly Business Seminars and other outreach activities for the business community.
+- Conduct an Annual Business Seminar for the business community.

-• Represent the NRC by participating in procurement fairs and other business conferences, fairs, and educational forums sponsored by the Federal and local governments, Congress, and local business communities.
+- Represent the Agency by participating in business and procurement conferences, and educational forums sponsored by the Federal and local governments, Congress, and local business organizations.